-Immediate information returns about physiological functions that one might otherwise be unaware, which allows active self-control over the function being monitored.
+Gives immediate information returns about physiological functions, which allows active self-control over the function being monitored.
 It may be through aural or visual feedback, skin thermal feedback, skin electrical conductance, or electromyographic (EMG) feedback for muscle activity.

-Traction/Distraction
+Traction/ Distraction

 Application of forces to the spine or limbs separate vertebrae and elongate surrounding tissues such as muscles and ligaments, increase space between vertebrae, articulating facets, and intervertebral foramen.
-This may result in relaxation of paraspinal muscles, and diminution of bulging herniated discs or pressure on nerve roots in the intervertebral foramen.
+This may result in relaxation of paraspinal muscles, improved blood circulation and diminution of bulging herniated discs or pressure on nerve roots in the intervertebral foramen.